-The philosophy of Kaizen is based on the concept that instead of making big changes at once, the continuous improvement approach focuses on making small improvement over time.
+The philosophy of Kaizen is based on the concept that instead of making big changes at once, the continuous improvement approach focuses on making small improvements over time.

-Continuous improvement is perpetual and so to maintain gains and improvement, you need to work on them continuously.
+Continuous improvement is perpetual, so to maintain gains and improvement, you need to work on them continuously.

 How Continuous Improvement Empowers You